zhiweil/blog-aws/pages/devops/elasticbeanstalk.md

 SQS queues.
 * **Worker environment** - Rather than having LB, this environment is auto-scaled via cloud watch alarms.
 So this environment is a multi-server environment.
 Worker services run inside EC2 instances, which run inside auto-scaling groups.
 This environment usually scales by the SQS queues, them more messages in the queues, the more instances will be created.
-The queues are handled by a EB deamon, so you don't need to care about setting the parameters of queues (such as invisibility timeout).
+The queues are handled by a EB daemon, so you don't need to care about setting the parameters of queues (such as invisibility timeout).

 ## Supported Environments